• Skip to primary navigation

 Leftover salmon loaf makes a great sandwich.

-Whisk in 1 1/2 cups of milk and simmer for 3 or 4 minutes, add a pinch of salt and black pepper, and around 2 teaspoons of dried dill or a tablespoon of chopped fresh dill.
+Whisk in 1 1/2 cups of milk and simmer for 3-4 minutes, add a pinch of salt and black pepper, and around 2 teaspoons of dried dill or a tablespoon of chopped fresh dill.

-If you like salmon and need some other ways to fix it, try one of these recipes: Salmon Patty Sandwiches, Foil Wrapped Baked Salmon, Slow Baked Dill and Citrus Salmon.
+If you like salmon and need some other ways to fix it, try one of these recipes: Salmon Patty Sandwiches, Seared Sockeye Salmon Piccata, Slow Baked Dill and Citrus Salmon.

 Overhead view of salmon loaf with dill sauce.